 The table of closures will be updated as information becomes available

-Oil Mills Bridge to Ryeford Bridge
+West of Oil Mills Bridge to Ryeford Bridge

-Towpath closed from 15th November until Christmas
+Towpath closed from 1st March until middle of April

-Inevitably, it will be a time-consuming task and the narrowness of the path here means that it cannot be kept open.
+The narrowness of the path here means that it cannot be kept open.